zjunhao/gossip/README.md

-# gossip
+# Gossip

-A gossip implementation using elixir
+**A gossip implementation using elixir**
+This program implements gossip under different topologies, without failure nodes and with failure nodes, check corresponding folders for more details.